How To Make Cuts Distilling

 Distillation is a process used to separate liquids or gases based on their boiling point.
 Boiling temperatures and vapor pressure are two important parameters when it comes to distillation.
 The boiling temperature of a liquid is the temperature at which its vapor pressure is equal to the atmospheric pressure, while the vapor pressure is the pressure exerted by the vapor of a substance.
 This pressure is dependent on the temperature of the substance and can be used to estimate its boiling point.
 By controlling these two parameters, distillers are able to separate different liquids or gases from one another.

-See also What Is The Hardness Of Distilled Water
+See also What Will Happen If We Drink Distilled Water

 The boiling point of a liquid is determined by its vapor pressure, which in turn depends on the temperature of the liquid.
 As the temperature increases, so does its vapor pressure and therefore its boiling point.
 For example, water has a normal boiling point of 100°C (212°F) at sea level, but it will boil at lower temperatures if there is less atmospheric pressure or if it is heated to higher temperatures.
 Similarly, different substances have different boiling points depending on their molecular structure and other properties.